yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

 ## New Storage design
 ![New storage design](./NewStorageDesign.jpg)

-This document describes the configuration for the kvstore part (left side of the diagram above) and its underlying components such as filesystem and block device, the predefined configurations SECURE_STORE, TDB_INTERNAL TDB_EXTERNAL, TDB_EXTERNAL_NO_RBP, FILESYSTEM and FILESYSTEM_NO_RBP.
+This document describes the configuration for the kvstore part (left side of the diagram above) and its underlying components such as filesystem and block devices, the following configurations exist TDB_INTERNAL TDB_EXTERNAL, TDB_EXTERNAL_NO_RBP, FILESYSTEM and FILESYSTEM_NO_RBP.

 The last section of this document will explain how to override the configuration option in order to enable storage configuration which is not supported by any of the configurations above.
-In order to use the default configurations, the storage_type parameter should be set to one of the configurations options avalable.
-In most cases, Thats will allow to change the storage configuration layout by setting one parameter only.
+In order to use the default configurations, the storage_type parameter should be set to one of the configurations options available.
+In most cases, That's will allow changing the storage configuration layout by setting one parameter only.

 ## Configuration structure
 ![ConfigurationStructure](./ConfigurationStructure.jpg)

 The kvstore configuration file structure includes five configuration files.
-The top most configuration file is used to setup the full configuration of the storage by defining a single parameter (storage_type) to SECURE_STORE, TDB_INTERNAL TDB_EXTERNAL, TDB_EXTERNAL_NO_RBP, FILESYSTEM or FILESYSTEM_NO_RBP.
-The configuration files in the subfolders are used to implement the above top level configurations, in addition to a user defined configuration.
+The topmost configuration file is used to set up the full configuration of the storage by defining a single parameter (storage_type) to TDB_INTERNAL TDB_EXTERNAL, TDB_EXTERNAL_NO_RBP, FILESYSTEM or FILESYSTEM_NO_RBP.
+The configuration files in the subfolders are used to implement the above top level configurations and to allow more complex definitions then the default setups.

 The configuration files can be found under `conf/<configuration name>`.
 * conf/tdb_internal - storage type TDB_INTERNAL configuration is intended to be used when all data will be stored in internal memory only.
 No need for additional security features.
 * conf/tdb_external - storage type TDB_EXTERNAL configuration is providing full security and intended to be used when data is stored in external flash.
-It also allocating a storage component in internal memory for rollback protection (RBP)
+It also allocates a storage component in internal memory for rollback protection (RBP)
-* conf/tdb_external_no_rbp - storage type TDB_EXTERNAL_NO_RBP configuration allows security but without roleback protection.
+* conf/tdb_external_no_rbp - storage type TDB_EXTERNAL_NO_RBP configuration allows security but without rollback protection.
 * conf/filesystem - storage type FILESYSTEM configuration is similar to EXTERNAL but based on a file system.
-FATFS will be used for SD card LITTLEFS will be used for external flash.
+The default behavior will set FATFS for SD card and LITTLEFS will be used for external flash, however, this can be set differently in the configuration file.
 Use this configuration if you need the file system with POSIX API in addition to the set/get API.
-* conf/filesystem_no_rbp - storage type FILESYSTEM_NO_RBP configuration allows security but without roleback protection.
+* conf/filesystem_no_rbp - storage type FILESYSTEM_NO_RBP configuration allows security like FILESYSTEM configuration but without rollback protection.

 ## Storage configuration

-This is the main storage configuration mbed_lib json file.
+Below is the main storage configuration mbed_lib json file.

 ```
 {
 "name": "storage",
     "config": {
         "storage_type": {
             "help": "Options are INTERNAL, EXTERNAL or FILESYSTEM. if missing a user defined configuration will be used ",
             "value": "NULL"
         },
         "default_kv": {
             "help": "A string name for the default kvstore configurtaion",
             "value": "kv"
         }
     }
 }
 ```
 * storage_type - This parameter should be set to the desire configuration.
     * TDB_INTERNAL
     * TDB_EXTERNAL
     * TDB_EXTERNAL_NO_RBP
     * FILESYSTEM
     * FILESYSTEM_NO_RBP
 * default_kv - This is a string representing the name for the default kvstore configuration.

 ### TDB_INTERNAL
 The internal configuration is the smallest configuration yet secured.

 ![TDB_Internal](./Internal.jpg)

-In this configuration all kvstore C API will be mapped to the TDBStore in the internal flash.
+In this configuration, all kvstore C API will be mapped to the TDBStore in the internal flash.
 To use this configuration the storage_type parameter in storage mbed_lib.json should be set to TDB_INTERNAL.

 Below is the TDB_INTERNAL configuration mbed_lib.json
 ```
 {
     "name": "tdb_internal",
     "config": {
         "internal_size": {
             "help": "Size of the FlashIAP block device",
             "value": "NULL"
         },
         "internal_base_address": {
             "help": "If not defined the default is the first sector after the application code ends.",
             "value": "NULL"
         },
         "rbp_number_of_entries": {
             "help": "If not defined default is 64",
             "value": "64"
         }
     }
 }
 ```

 * internal_size - The size in bytes for the internal FlashIAP block device.
 This should enable together with the internal_base_address to adjust exactly the size and location where the block device resides on memory.
 If not defined the block device will try to get the maximum size available.
 * internal_base_address - The address where the block device start.
 This helps to prevent collisions with other needs like firmware updates.
-If not defined the start address will be set to the first sector after the ROM ends
+If not defined the start address will be set to the first sector after the application code ends
-* rbp_number_of_entries - set the number of entries allowed for roleback protection. default is set to 64.
+* rbp_number_of_entries - set the number of entries allowed for rollback protection. the default is set to 64.

 For this configuration please define the section of the internal storage that will be used for data, by defining these parameters: internal_base_address and internal_size.
 If not defined, the storage will start in the first sector immediately after the end of the application.
 This can reduce the ability to update the application with a bigger one.

 ### TDB_External
 ![External](./TDB_External.jpg)

 TDB_EXTERNAL uses a TDBStore in the internal flash for security rollback protection and a TDBStore on the external flash for the data.
-In This configuration all kvstore C API paths, beside nsec_path, are mapped to work with the SecureStore class and this class will handle the use of the two TDBStores.
-The nsec_path will be mapped to the external TDBStore directly.
-Unless configured diffrently the external TDBStore will work on top of the default block device, while the internal TDBStore will work with the FlashIAPBlockdevice.
+This configuration all kvstore C API paths, besides the nonsecure path, are mapped to work with the SecureStore class and this class will handle the use of the two TDBStores.
+The nonsecure path will be mapped to the external TDBStore directly.
+Unless configured differently the external TDBStore will work on top of the default block device, while the internal TDBStore will work with the FlashIAPBlockdevice.
-External TDBStore blockdevice can be set to any of the following blockdevice.
+The external TDBStore block device can be set to any of the following block devices.
 SPIF, QSPIF, DATAFASH and SD.

 This configuration can be enabled by setting storage_type in storage mbed_lib.json to TDB_EXTERNAL.

 Below is the TDB_EXTERNAL configuration mbed_lib.json
 ```
 {

     "name": "tdb_external",
     "config": {
-		"internal_base_address": {
-            "help": "Start address of internal FlashIAP block device",
-            "value": "NULL"
-        },
         "rbp_internal_size": {
             "help": "If not defined default size is 4K*#enteries/32",
             "value": "NULL"
         },
         "rbp_number_of_entries": {
             "help": "If not defined default is 64",
             "value": "64"
         }
         "blockdevice": {
             "help": "Options are default, SPIF, DATAFASH, QSPIF or SD",
             "value": "NULL"
         },
         "external_size": {
             "help": "Size of the external block device",
             "value": "NULL"
         },
         "external_base_address": {
             "help": "If not defined the default is from address 0",
             "value": "NULL"
         }
     }
 }
 ```
-* internal_base_address - The address where the blockdevice start.
-This helps preventing colisions with other needs like firmware updates.
-If not defined the start address will be set to the first sector after the ROM ends
-* internal_size - The size in bytes for the internal FlashIAP block device.
-This should enable together with the internal_base_address to adjust exactly the size and location where the block device is reside on memory.
-If not defined the blockdevice will try to get the maximum size avalable.
-* rbp_internal_size sets the size for the rbp TDBStore in the internal memory. the base address will be calculate as flash ends - size.
+* rbp_internal_size sets the size for the rbp TDBStore in the internal memory. the base address will be calculated as flash ends address - size.
-* rbp_number_of_entries - set the number of entries allowed for roleback protection. default is set to 64.
+* rbp_number_of_entries - set the number of entries allowed for rollback protection.
+The default is set to 64.
 * blockdevice - Options are default, SPIF, DATAFASH, QSPIF or FILESYSTEM.
-This parameter must be set when external_storage is enabled. if filesystem set to default this parameter is ignored.
+If filesystem set to default this parameter is ignored.
-* external_size - The size of the external block device in bytes for non default blockdevices.
+* external_size - The size of the external block device in bytes for nondefault block devices.
-* external_base_address - The start address of the external block device for non default blockdevices.
+* external_base_address - The start address of the external block device for nondefault block devices.

 ### TDB_External_no_RBP
 ![External](./TDB_External_no_rbp.jpg)

-TDB_EXTERNAL_NO_RBF Configuration has no support for roleback protection and therefore less secure.
+TDB_EXTERNAL_NO_RBF Configuration has no support for rollback protection and therefore less secure.
-The TDB_EXTERNAL_NO_RBP uses only one TDBStore on the external flash for all data. in this configuration all kvstore C API paths, beside nsec_path and rbp_path, are mapped to work with the SecureStore class.
-The nsec_path will be mapped to the external TDBStore directly and rbp_path is ignored.
-The external TDBStore will work on top of the default block device.
-External TDBStore blockdevice can be set to any of the following blockdevice.
+The TDB_EXTERNAL_NO_RBP uses only one TDBStore on the external flash for all data. in this configuration all kvstore C API paths, besides nonsecure path and rollback protection, are mapped to work with the SecureStore class.
+The nonsecure path will be mapped to the external TDBStore directly and rollback protection path is ignored.
+The external TDBStore will work on top of the default block device however, external TDBStore block device can be set to any of the following block devices.
 SPIF, QSPIF, DATAFASH and SD.

 This configuration can be enabled by setting storage_type in storage mbed_lib.json to TDB_EXTERNAL_NO_RBP.